emacsmirror/csv2ledger/README.md

 The `payee` and `sender` columns never appear both.
 By default, `payee` is used as the title of the ledger entry and `sender` is ignored.
 If you set the option `c2l-account-holder` however, the `sender` will be used as the title for transactions in which you are the payee, i.e., when you receive money.
 If you do not have a `sender` field in your CSV files, you may simply leave it out.
 In that case, the `payee` will always be used as the title (at least in the default setup).

 The `amount` field is intended for the CSV field that contains the amount of the transaction.
 If your CSV files have two separate columns for amounts credit and amounts debit, use the column names `credit` and `debit` instead. `csv2ledger` then checks for each transaction which one of those fields actually contains an amount and uses that to create the ledger entry.
 Note that in this case, it is assumed that the `debit` field contains a negative amount, i.e., that it has a minus sign.
-If that is not the case, you should make sure that it does, as discussed below.
+If that is not the case, you should make sure that it does.
+(How to do this is discussed below.)

 The `description` and `posted` fields are entirely optional.
 If you have them and wish to include them in the ledger entry, add them to `c2l-csv-columns`.
 If you do not wish them included in the ledger entries, ignore them.